impure/CWF-Fall2020/README.md

 ![Training ranged units.](Images/TrainingRanged.gif)

 So I chose to implement my new AI using Unity's ML Agents.
 Basically it would still use a utility function except this time instead of me specifying the utility, ML Agents would calculate it for me.
-This way I can very easily retrofit my existing code and it reduces the liklihood of overfitting the data.
+This way I can very easily retrofit my existing code and it reduces the likelihood of overfitting the data.
 What could possibly go wrong?

 ## Challenges